pyproco/koteach-testfirmware-audio-playback/README.md

 - Connect to POWER!!!
 - Listen to music

-Button work like +/- volume, and play/stop music
+Buttons work like +/- volume, and play/stop music

 after 75 % of the volume there are squeaks